Understanding Synaptic Plasticity in Addiction Treatment

-Habitual drug users may find it beneficial to seek addiction treatment sooner rather than later because long term effects of drugs can lead to long-term depression (LTD).
-LTD affects memory formation and learning and continued drug use overtime will lead to a loss of control where drug users loose many defenses against drug seeking behavior.
+Habitual drug users may find it beneficial to seek addiction treatment sooner rather than later because the long term effects of drugs can lead to long-term depression (LTD).
+LTD affects memory formation and learning and continued drug use over time will lead to a loss of control where drug users lose many defenses against drug-seeking behavior.

 Why is it that some regular users of drugs or alcohol develop addictions while others don’t?
 The beginning of addiction appears to be related to a loss of synaptic plasticity in the brain, according to research carried out by a team of researchers at the University of Bordeaux in France (Kasanetz et. al., 2010).
 Understanding synaptic plasticity may be the key to developing more effective methods of addiction treatment.

 The researchers examined cocaine self-administration among rats who took identical amounts of the drugs.
 Some of the rats developed an addiction (a compulsive, harmful use habit), while others did not.
 The researchers compared the addicted and non-addicted animals at various points and found that the animals that developed addiction showed a permanent loss in synaptic plasticity.
-Synaptic plasticity refers to the ability to vary the strength of signals in the synapses (the region of communication between neurons).
+Synaptic plasticity in addiction treatment refers to the ability to vary the strength of signals in the synapses (the region of communication between neurons).
 Such variation in plasticity allows for the formation of memories and flexibility in behavior.
-However, when plasticity is limited in addiction, behavior may become more rigid, and this may lead to compulsive behavior and loss of control in regard to drug taking.
-The anaplasticity (lack of plasticity) in addicted individuals would explain why their behavior does not change even in the face of environmental constraints, such as adverse health consequences, threat of jail, and adverse social effects.
+However, when plasticity is limited in addiction, the behavior may become more rigid, and this may lead to compulsive behavior and loss of control regarding drug-taking.
+The anaplasticity (lack of plasticity) in addicted individuals would explain why their behavior does not change even in the face of environmental constraints, such as adverse health consequences, the threat of jail, and adverse social effects.

 This study sheds light on an important feature of the biological development of addiction.
 Addiction treatments in the future might focus on combating synaptic anaplasticity at the synaptic level as well as the behavioral level.